MateuszCaputa/geometric-pack/README.md

 ## General info

-This project is geometric pack with lots of available calculations on any figure
+Geometric pack with lots of available calculations for 2D and 3D geometry.

 ## Technologies